RaoulRV/picknch/README.md

 ![header](static/images/header2.PNG)

-- In this second header example we can see that the navigation buttons have changed, thats because the user is logged in and authenticated: Home, About, Post Item, Logout.
+- In this second header example we can see that the navigation buttons have changed, that's because the user is logged in and authenticated: Home, About, Post Item, Logout.

 ### Footer